FaR-Team/patch-notes/_posts/2024-12-18-Since-December-18th.md

 + Refactored the sell system.
 + Refactored the sound system.
 + Changed the water shader a bunch.
++ Changed the compression of the project to avoid weird looking models.
 + Modified HurryPotter command.
 + Modified DeleteSavve Command.
 + Updated House's Texture and Model.
 + Updated Beet's textures.
 + Updated the interactor, now you interact with right click.
++ Updated how the sensitivity workd, now using whole numbers in the UI.
 + We made an editor extension to make the process of adding new crops easier, altho it still needs further work to be fully automated.
 + Now the Gold UI updates using an event.
 + Moved a bit the house's spawn points.